rmartinho/flamingdangerzone/_posts/cxx11/2012-12-16-optimal-tuple-iv.markdown

 ---

-Now that we can [map all indices back and forth][previous] between the interface and the storage we can start fleshing out the tuple interface.
-For this exercise I am going to provide exactly the same interface as the standard tuple class, so that we can use this as a drop-in replacement.
+Now that we can [map all indices back and forth][previous] between the interface and the storage we can start fleshing out the interface of our tuple.
+A worthy goal is to provide exactly the same interface as the standard tuple class, so that we can use ours as a drop-in replacement.

+Not that this post will only cover the interestings bits of the implementation, as some of it is rather boring and uninteresting.

 ### To member or not to member